- ICH GCP

 Detailed Description

-This is a Phase I dose finding study to determine the maximum tolerated dose (MTD) and assess the safety, tolerability, manufacturing feasibility, pharmacokinetics, and preliminary efficacy of huCART19-IL18 cells in patients with CD19+ cancers.
-Up to 7 total dose levels will be evaluated using the Bayesian Optimal Interval (BOIN) design with accelerated titration in order to determine the maximum tolerated dose (MTD) of huCART19-IL18 cells within each of the following disease-specific cohorts:
+This is a Phase I study to assess the safety, tolerability, manufacturing feasibility, pharmacokinetics, and preliminary efficacy of huCART19-IL18 cells in patients with CD19+ cancers.
+The study will take place in two parts: an initial Dose-Finding Phase and an Expansion Phase.
+In the dose-finding phase, the maximum tolerated dose will be determined using a Bayesian Optimal Interval (BOIN) design within each of the following disease-specific cohorts:

 Study Type